 One of the most important tips that I give to new birders is to get your hands on a decent set of binoculars.

 Here’s how that usually goes: You know you need some binoculars to get started, so you head to Wal-Mart to find the least expensive ones you can find.
-You end up in the outdoor section and see some for $20 and think this is a really cheap way to test if bird watching is for you.
+You end up in the outdoor section and see some for $20 and think this is a cheap way to test if bird watching is for you.

 The Celestron Nature DX represents the minimum investment you can make into optics and not be frustrated with the experience.

-The Celestron Nature DX could be the perfect solution for a teacher, professor or educator.
-They are affordable and will allow each student to see the birds more clearly, hopefully fostering their interest in bird-watching!
+The Celestron Nature DX could be the perfect solution for a teacher, professor, or birding instructor.
+They’re affordable and will allow your students to see the birds more clearly, hopefully fostering their interest in bird-watching!

 It’s a simple fact that most budget binoculars (under $150) do not perform well.
-The images leave a lot to be desired and many actually discourage you from using them.
-Unfortunately, most are just a giant waste of money.
+The images leave a lot to be desired and may be so frustrating to use that you give up entirely.
+Unfortunately, these are just a giant waste of money.

 Not the Celestron Nature DX.